Ibrahim Suleiman Adnan Adam Harun: Contact with al-Qaeda leaders

+Arrest and legal battle

 The DOJ describes Harun fleeing Nigeria when one of his contacts was apprehended, and he believed the plot's secrecy was compromised.
 They assert he fled to Libya, from where he planned to travel to Europe.
-Libyan security officials however arrested Harun first, in 2005, and held him until June 2011, when the Muammar Gadafi regime was overthrown.
+Libyan security officials however arrested Harun first, in January 2005, and held him until June 2011, when the Muammar Gaddafi regime was overthrown.

-Harun fled Libya immediately for Italy, where he was arrested on June 24, 2011.

-According to Tom Hays, reporting for the Associated Press, Harun then traveled to Africa, where he had some involvement in a plot to bomb a US embassy.
-He was, however, imprisoned in Libya, by Muammar Gadafi's government, from 2005 until 2011.